 The Stack and Why Each Piece Matters

-Astro ships zero JavaScript to the browser by default.
-For an MSP site, that is the entire point.
-These pages do not need client-side interactivity.
-They need to load instantly on whatever device a prospect happens to be holding -- a phone on a job site, a laptop in a law firm conference room, a tablet at an accounting firm front desk.
-The 95+ PageSpeed target on both mobile and desktop was met at launch.
-Not after months of optimization hacks.
-At launch.
+Start with Astro, which ships zero JavaScript to the browser by default.
+For an MSP site, that is the whole point.
+These pages don't need client-side interactivity.
+They need to load instantly on whatever device a prospect is holding: a phone on a job site, a laptop in a law firm conference room, a tablet at an accounting firm front desk.
+The 95+ PageSpeed target on both mobile and desktop was hit at launch, not after months of extra work.

-Sanity CMS gives the bdManagedIT team visual editing without touching code.
+Content lives in Sanity CMS, which gives the bdManagedIT team visual editing without touching code.
 They can update service descriptions, publish new case studies, add location pages, and manage blog content through a studio interface.
-For a small team with no webmaster on staff, this was non-negotiable.
-No more logging into WordPress, praying a plugin update doesn't detonate the site, and calling someone when it does.
+For a small team with no webmaster on staff, this was a must.
+No more logging into WordPress, hoping a plugin update doesn't break the site, and calling someone when it does.

-Netlify handles CDN, build pipeline, and deployment.
+Then there's Netlify, which handles CDN, build pipeline, and deployment.
 Pages are pre-built at deploy time and served from edge nodes close to the visitor.
-No origin server to go down.
-No PHP to patch.
-No database to secure.
-I have a detailed migration case study that gets into the numbers if you want the specifics.
+There's no origin server to go down, no PHP to patch, no database to secure.
+We have a detailed migration case study that covers the numbers in full.

 Architecture Built for the MSP Sales Motion

-The most important decisions on this project had nothing to do with the tech stack.
-They were about information architecture -- what pages exist, how they link to each other, and what specific job each page does in the sales process.
-Get that wrong and it doesn't matter how fast the site loads.
+What actually decides whether an MSP website converts?
+Not the tech stack.
+The most important choices on this project were about information architecture: what pages exist, how they link to each other, and what job each page does in the sales process.
+Get that wrong and it won't matter how fast the site loads.

 Branded Service Pages

 bdManagedIT runs a portfolio of branded offerings: bdSecur, bdBackup, bdSafeMail, bdAware, bdVerify, bd-Voice.
-Each one got a dedicated page with its own schema markup, its own keyword targeting, its own conversion path.
-When a prospect searches for managed cybersecurity in Georgia, they should land on bdSecur -- not a generic services page that buries everything in a bulleted list three scrolls down.
+Each one got a dedicated page with its own schema markup, its own keyword targeting, and its own path to conversion.
+When a prospect searches for managed cybersecurity in Georgia, they should land on bdSecur.
+Not a generic services page that buries everything in a bulleted list three scrolls down.

-This is a pattern I've refined across MSP website design projects.
+This pattern reflects how we approach MSP website design in general.
 The branded service page is not just a marketing asset.
 It is a sales tool the team can drop into proposals, emails, and follow-up threads.
 It does two jobs at once.

 Industry Vertical Pages

 MSPs don't sell to "businesses."
-They sell to law firms worried about client confidentiality.
-Accounting practices that need SOX compliance sorted.
-Healthcare organizations bound by HIPAA.
-Construction companies that honestly just need their email to work and their files not to disappear.
+They sell to law firms worried about client confidentiality, accounting practices that need SOX compliance sorted, and healthcare organizations bound by HIPAA.
+Construction companies just need their email to work and their files to stay put.
 The new site has vertical pages for legal, accounting, insurance, financial services, healthcare, education, construction, government, nonprofit, engineering, hospitality, and retail.

 Each page speaks the language of that specific industry.
-Each one links to the relevant compliance guides and case studies.
-Each one targets the search queries a decision-maker in that vertical actually types into Google at 10pm when something is broken or due.
+It links to the relevant compliance guides and case studies.
+It targets the search queries a decision-maker in that vertical types into Google at 10pm when something is broken.

 Location Pages

-The build launches with roughly 25 location pages across central and north Georgia, with a content model designed to scale past 50 without the architecture straining.
-Every location page is internally linked to relevant service pages and case studies, building the local topical authority that MSP SEO actually depends on.
+The build launches with roughly 25 location pages across central and north Georgia.
+The content model is built to scale past 50 without the architecture straining.
+Every location page links internally to relevant service pages and case studies, building the local topical authority that MSP SEO depends on.

 bdManagedIT's brand promise is "Managed IT services with a small town feel."
-I took that seriously.
-The location pages aren't filler content cranked out to game search.
-They are the digital expression of that promise, and each one is specific to the community it represents.
+The location pages reflect that promise.
+They aren't filler content built to game search.
+Each one is specific to the community it represents.

 Compliance Guide Pages

-HIPAA, PCI-DSS, CJIS, SOX -- these frameworks drive purchasing decisions in bdManagedIT's target verticals more than almost anything else in the buying process.
-I built dedicated guide pages for each, gated for lead capture.
-A healthcare administrator searching "HIPAA compliant IT provider Georgia" should find a page that answers their actual questions, demonstrates real expertise, and gives them a reason to hand over their email.
+HIPAA, PCI-DSS, CJIS, SOX: these frameworks drive purchasing decisions in bdManagedIT's target verticals more than almost anything else in the buying process.
+We built dedicated guide pages for each, gated for lead capture.
+A healthcare administrator searching "HIPAA compliant IT provider Georgia" should find a page that answers their real questions and shows real expertise.
+It should give them a reason to hand over their email.
 Not a brochure.
 An answer.

 Case Study Pages

-Case studies are internally linked to both location and service pages.
+Case studies link internally to both location and service pages.
 A case study about helping a north Georgia law firm with cybersecurity links to the legal vertical page, the bdSecur page, and the relevant location page.
-This creates a web of internal authority that search engines -- traditional and AI alike -- can follow and credit.
-The structure is not accidental.
+This builds a web of internal authority that search engines, traditional and AI alike, can follow and credit.
+The structure is not an accident.

-This is the part of the project I'm most deliberate about, and honestly the part I find most interesting right now.
-The 2026 MSP SEO playbook is not just about ranking in Google anymore.
+This is the part of the project we care about most.
+The 2026 MSP SEO playbook isn't just about ranking in Google anymore.
 When a business owner asks ChatGPT, Claude, Perplexity, or Gemini who provides managed IT services in north Georgia, the answer should include bdManagedIT.
-That is a real, achievable goal if you build for it from the start rather than trying to retrofit it later.
+That is a real, reachable goal if you build for it from the start instead of trying to bolt it on later.

 Every relevant page carries structured data: Organization, LocalBusiness, Service, FAQPage, Person, and BreadcrumbList schema.
-Content follows answer-first patterns so LLMs can extract clean citations without guessing at meaning.
-The site includes an llms.txt file.
-Entity consistency is maintained across the site, Google Business Profile, and every directory listing in the ecosystem.
+Content follows answer-first patterns so LLMs can pull clean citations without guessing at meaning.
+The site includes an llms.txt file, and entity details stay consistent across the site, Google Business Profile, and every directory listing in the ecosystem.

-None of this is bolted on after the fact.
-It is baked into the page templates, the content model in Sanity, and the editorial guidelines I handed off to the team on day one.
+None of this is added after the fact.
+It is built into the page templates, the content model in Sanity, and the editorial guidelines handed to the team on day one.

 The Lead Engine

 The lead engine doesn't just capture interest.
 It gives the sales team real context before they ever pick up the phone.
-That changes the quality of those first conversations significantly.
+That changes the quality of those first conversations a great deal.

 Domain Consolidation

 The brand had two domains in play: bdmanagedit.com and bdsupport.com.
-I consolidated to bdsupport.com as the primary, with bdmanagedit.com sending 301 redirects.
+We consolidated to bdsupport.com as the primary domain, with bdmanagedit.com sending 301 redirects.
 Every backlink pointing to the old domain now passes its equity to the new one.
-One domain, one authority profile, no signal dilution going forward.
-Simple in principle.
-Critical in practice.
+One domain, one authority profile, no signal loss going forward.
+Simple in principle, critical in practice.

 Accessibility and Compliance

-The site is WCAG-built with proper heading hierarchy, alt text patterns baked into the Sanity content model, keyboard navigation throughout, and sufficient color contrast at every breakpoint.
+The site is built to WCAG standards, with proper heading hierarchy, alt text patterns baked into the Sanity content model, keyboard navigation throughout, and strong color contrast at every breakpoint.
 Privacy policy and compliant cookie consent are in place.
-These aren't afterthoughts -- they're in the component library from the first commit.
+These aren't afterthoughts.
+They're in the component library from the first commit.

 Ownership

-I want to be direct about this because I have strong opinions on it.
-The client owns everything: the codebase in their own Git repository, every piece of content, the modernized logo, all schema markup.
+We want to be clear about this.
+The client owns everything: the codebase in their own Git repository, every piece of content, the modernized logo, and all schema markup.
 The site runs on the client's own Netlify, Sanity, HubSpot, and Git accounts.
-If they fire me tomorrow, they keep the entire build and it keeps running.
-No vendor lock-in, no proprietary templates, no hostage situation where switching costs trap someone in a bad relationship.
-I've been on the receiving end of that kind of setup and I won't build it.
+If they end the engagement tomorrow, they keep the entire build and it keeps running.
+No vendor lock-in, no proprietary templates, no trap where switching costs leave someone stuck in a bad relationship.

 What Happens After Launch

 The build is the foundation.
-What makes it compound over time is the ongoing SEO Growth Partnership on the Accelerate tier: 20+ new articles per quarter, continuous expansion of location and industry pages, guaranteed quality backlinks, 200+ keyword tracking across both Google and LLMs, weekly technical SEO crawls, and monthly strategy sessions to adjust based on what the data shows.
+What makes it grow over time is the ongoing SEO Growth Partnership on the Accelerate tier.
+That includes 20+ new articles per quarter, steady expansion of location and industry pages, guaranteed quality backlinks, 200+ keyword tracking across both Google and LLMs, weekly technical SEO crawls, and monthly strategy sessions to adjust based on what the data shows.

-The site is designed to grow.
-The Sanity content model, the internal linking architecture, the schema patterns -- all of it is constructed so every new page makes every existing page stronger.
+The site is built to grow.
+The Sanity content model, the internal linking architecture, the schema patterns: all of it is built so every new page makes every existing page stronger.
 That is not an accident.
 That is the whole point.

-The site is live at managed IT services in north Georgia, with bdmanagedit.com 301-redirecting in to consolidate domain authority and preserve every existing backlink.
+The site is live at managed IT services in north Georgia, with bdmanagedit.com 301-redirecting in to consolidate domain authority and keep every existing backlink.

 FAQ